 Staff must successfully complete a background check before Summer Quarter begins.

-Compensation will include pay of $15/hour along with housing in a single occupancy room, a 14 meals/week dining plan (or stipend, for eligible students), and student fees (housing technology fee and the campus health service fee).
+Compensation will include pay of $16/hour along with housing in a single occupancy room, a 14 meals/week dining plan (or stipend, for eligible students), student fees (housing technology fee and the campus health service fee), and a $25/month (prorated) cell phone stipend.
 Spring-to-summer housing is also included for staff who are living on campus during Spring Quarter.
-All staff are expected to work 20-hours per week (approximately $300 per week).
+Activities Coordinators are expected to work 20-hours per week (approximately $320 per week).
 Stanford Summer Session does not reimburse cell phone costs.

-To apply for a residential staff position, please complete an online application, and indicate which position(s) you are applying for.
+To apply for a staff position, please complete an online application, and indicate which position(s) you are applying for.
 The application asks for a resume, transcript, and the name of one reference.
 Qualified applicants will be invited to interview in person or via phone for the position.
-Positions are filling quickly.
-Please submit an application ASAP in order to be considered.
-We will accept applications until all positions are filled.

 Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of his or her job.